DarkVoid01/DarkVoid01/README.md

 - 👋 Hi, I’m @DarkVoid01
-- 👀 I’m interested in fullstack development
+- 👀 I’m a frontend web developer (React)
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning NEXT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arnoldeny15@gmail.com